 When an administrator controls limited access and settings, first select the machine's administrator and enable the authentication function before using the machine.
 When the authentication function is enabled, the login user name and login password are required in order to use the machine.
 The roles of user administrator, machine administrator, network administrator, and file administrator can be assigned to separate administrators.
 Sharing administrator tasks eases the burden on individual administrators while also reducing the possibility of unauthorized access and operations.
 Multiple administrator roles can be assigned to one administrator, and one role can also be shared by more than one administrator.
 You can also specify a supervisor who can change each administrator's password.
-Administrators cannot use functions such as copying and scanning.
-To use these functions, the administrator must be authenticated as the user.
+The role of administrators is to manage system settings such as the machine's access restrictions.
+A person with administrator responsibilities cannot execute user functions when logged in as an administrator.
+To execute those functions, that person must be logged in as a normal user.

-For instructions on registering the administrator, see p.28 "Registering the Administrator", and for instructions on changing the administrator's password, see p.231 "Supervisor Operations".
-For details on Users, see p.35 "Users".
+For instructions on registering the administrator, see p.26 "Registering the Administrator", and for instructions on changing the administrator's password, see p.185 "Supervisor Operations".
+For details on Users, see p.33 "Users".